 I started living away from home at a young age.
 I was nine years old and only concerned about what there was to learn in the 4th grade.
-My father on the other hand, believed I could learn much more riding horses, studying nature and the stars at sleep away camp.
+My father, on the other hand, believed I could learn much more riding horses, studying nature and the stars at sleep away camp.
 And without a doubt he was right.
 The confidence and skills I gained at camp all those summers made it easier to become independent, move to university and eventually migrate countries.
 So as you can imagine, I should probably have the homesickness thing down to a tee, right?
-In reality I don’t.
+In reality, I don’t.
 However, I do have tips from my own experience living in unfamiliar places and being away from home for long periods of time.

 How to deal with it?

-It’s important to remember that being homesick is really about getting accustomed to your new environment.
+It’s important to remember that homesickness is really about getting accustomed to your new environment.
 Although uncomfortable and sometimes depressing it’s about adjusting during this transitory period.
 Whether you’re away for a long weekend, moving cities or spending a year abroad here are some tips that have helped me along the way.

 1. Do something you love to do at home